jia2lin3yuan1/Leetcode-oral/Python/115--Distinct-Subsequences--Hard.md

         for k, v in enumerate(t):
             if v not in target_lut:
                 target_lut[v] = []
-            # insert at head, so that the update order in line 17~18 is correct
+            # insert at head, so that the updating order in below is correct
             target_lut[v].insert(0, k)